Work

 9/2015 – 11/2019

-As Director of the UW Tacoma Library and Associate Dean of UW Libraries: Reported to the Dean and Vice Provost of University Libraries with a dotted-line relationship to the Executive Vice Chancellor for Academic Affairs of the UW Tacoma campus.
-Responsible for strategic visioning, policy and program development, operations and personnel, and overall innovation and excellence in the UW Tacoma Library.
-Responsible for a biennial budget of approximately $4M independent from the UW Libraries budget.
-Provided leadership for transformational and user-centered services, integrated educational and curricular programs, mentoring and staff development at all levels, an inclusive environment that prioritizes diversity, a responsive collection, assessment, and marketing of services.
-Worked closely with the Executive Vice Chancellor of Academic Affairs, Vice Chancellor for Equity and Inclusion, Vice Chancellor for Information Technology, Associate Vice Chancellor for Student Success, Associate Vice Chancellor for Research, to continually meet these responsibilities and anticipate future needs.
-Fostered cross-campus communication, coordination, and collaboration.
-Active participant in the UW Libraries Cabinet.
-Built strong collaborative relationships with senior administrators for both UW Tacoma and UW Libraries.
+Reported to the Dean and Vice Provost of University Libraries with a dotted-line relationship to the Executive Vice Chancellor for Academic Affairs of the UW Tacoma campus.
+Responsible for strategic visioning, policy and program development, and operations and personnel for the UW Tacoma Library.
+Responsible for a biennial budget of approximately $4M, independent from the UW Libraries budget.
+Provided leadership for transformational and user-centered services, integrated educational and curricular programs, and mentoring and staff development.
+Worked closely with the Executive Vice Chancellor of Academic Affairs, Vice Chancellor for Equity and Inclusion, Vice Chancellor for Information Technology, Associate Vice Chancellor for Student Success, Associate Vice Chancellor for Research, Associate Vice Chancellor for the Student Services and Administration, and the Faculty Assembly Executive Council to support campus priorities.
+Built strong collaborative relationships with senior administrators for UW Tacoma, UW Libraries, and other South Sound libraries.

-• Facilitated a collaborative process to define “subject librarianship” for the UW Tacoma community and a collaborative process to redistribute subject areas across all librarian lines.
+• Facilitated a collaborative process to redefine “subject librarianship” and redistribute subject areas and collection development, reference, and instruction duties across all librarian lines.

 Virginia Polytechnic Institute and State University